dovahmind/csce3444LifeTracker/project_description.md

 ## Potential Users:

-(Short introductory sentence here):

-+ (Example bullet point)

-	+ (Example sub-bullet point)
+Regular User:
+	+ Can use Life Tracker such as a daily assistant to remind about incoming tasks.
+	+ Everyone from anyage
+Business User:
+	+ Can use Life Tracker such as event assistant to create and manage a task:
+	+ For example: Music event, school exam, festival ...

 ## Functionality for Users:
-For our life tracker app, we hope to havea comprehensive amount of features that enhances the user's recurring reminders or events in their life.
+For our life tracker app, we hope to have a comprehensive amount of features that enhances the user's recurring reminders or events in their life.
 Functions to include are...

 + Clean UI
 	+ easy to identify live timers for reminders.